Nudity: Depictions and performance

 The naked human body was one of the first subjects of prehistoric art, including the numerous female figurines found throughout Europe, the earliest now dating from 40,000 years ago.
 The meaning of these objects cannot be determined, however the exaggeration of breasts, bellies, and buttocks indicate more symbolic than realistic interpretations.
 Alternatives include symbolism of fertility, abundance, or overt sexuality in the context of beliefs in supernatural forces.
+Surviving examples of ancient art indicate that the modern concept of pornography did not exist before Christianity, with many examples not only of nudity but sexual activity.

 Depictions of child nudity (or of children with nude adults) appear in works of art in various cultures and historical periods.
-These attitudes have changed over time and have become increasingly frowned upon, especially in the case of photography.
-During the years when film was developed by commercial photo labs, snapshots taken by parents of their nude infant or toddler children were reported to the police as possible child pornography.
-While some individuals were arrested, tried, or convicted; no charges involving mere nudity have been ultimately upheld, because the legal definition of child pornography is that it depicts sexually explicit conduct.
+Attitudes have changed over time and such images have become increasingly controversial, especially in the case of photography.
+Once commonplace, snapshots taken by parents of their nude infant or preschool children became suspect during the last decades of the 20th century.
+When film was developed by commercial photo labs, some were reported to the police as possible child pornography.
+While some individuals suffered legal actions, no charges involving mere nudity have been ultimately upheld, because the legal definition of child pornography is that it depicts sexually explicit conduct.

 Live performances, such as dance, theater, and performance art may include nudity either for realism or symbolic meaning.
 Nudity on stage has become generally accepted in Western cultures beginning in the 20th century.
 In Islamic countries any erotic or sexually exciting performances, such as dancing, are forbidden.
 Contemporary choreographers consider nudity one of the possible "costumes" available for dance, some seeing nudity as expressing deeper human qualities through dance which works against the sexual objectification of the body in commercial culture.

 In the United States, nudity in live performance is a matter of local laws except for First Amendment protection of free expression, which is generally recognized with regard to performances in an artistic context.
-In other contexts, nudity is limited by a 1991 US Supreme Court decision in Barnes v.
-Glen Theatre, Inc. which upheld an Indiana law prohibiting total nudity for dancers in a bar.
+In other contexts, nudity may be limited by local laws; a 1991 US Supreme Court decision, Barnes v.
+Glen Theatre, Inc., upheld an Indiana law prohibiting total nudity for dancers in a bar.